skhunDC/Annual_Raise/README.txt

 - Fixed rounding so $/hr values like 1.00 are not increased to 1.01.
 - Enforced two-decimal rounding for $/hr increases when editing or loading employees.
 - Removed extra rounding and set the employee slider step to 0.01 so cent values persist exactly.
+- Adjusted position of the "Saved!" message so it no longer overlaps the Save button.